R. Kelly Pleads Not Guilty To All Charges

-R. Kelly pleaded not guilty to all ten counts against him when he made an appearance in a Chicago courtroom on Monday, CNN is reporting.
+R. Kelly pleaded not guilty to all 10 counts against him when he made an appearance in a Chicago courtroom on Monday, CNN is reporting.
 The 52-year-old “I Believe I Can Fly” singer remained silent throughout his brief court appearance, entering his plea through his attorney, Steve Greenberg.

-Wearing the orange jumpsuit given to all Cook County Jail inmates, and escorted by two security guards, Kelly (real name: Robert Sylvester Kelly) was in and out of the courtroom within minutes, having entered his plea and learned which Cook County Judge would be presiding over his trial – a job given to Cook County Associate Judge Lawrence Flood.
+Wearing the orange jumpsuit given to all Cook County Jail inmates and escorted by two security guards, Kelly (real name: Robert Sylvester Kelly) was in and out of the courtroom within minutes, having entered his plea and learned which Cook County Judge would be presiding over his trial – a job given to Cook County Associate Judge Lawrence Flood.

 According to Page Six, Kelly himself stayed silent throughout the brief proceedings, allowing his lawyer to do the talking for him.

-Kelly has been dogged by allegations of sexual misconduct, including alleged sexual encounters with underage girls as well as allegations that he brainwashes teen girls and young women to be his “sex slaves,” for decades, though he had never been criminally indicted.
-However, last week, he was officially criminally indicted by a Chicago court on ten counts of aggravated sexual abuse against four victims, three of whom were underage at the time of the alleged crimes.
+Kelly has been dogged by allegations of sexual misconduct, including alleged sexual encounters with underage girls as well as allegations that he brainwashed teen girls and young women to be his “sex slaves,” for decades, though he had never been criminally indicted.
+However, last week, he was officially indicted by a Chicago court on 10 counts of aggravated sexual abuse against four victims, three of whom were underage at the time of the alleged crimes.

 R. Kelly pleads not guilty to all counts of aggravated sexual abuse https://t.co/CagUBX9SIt pic.twitter.com/ErerlEWs1o